Time Parameterization¶

 from autolife_planning.types import PlannerConfig

-# 1. Plan a collision-free path (skip interpolation).
+# 1. Plan a collision-free path.
+Keep interpolation/densification on when

 planner = create_planner(